alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/mongodb_instance.html.markdown

 If it is a multi-zone and `vswitch_id` is specified, the vswitch must in one of them.
 The multiple zone ID can be retrieved by setting `multi` to "true" in the data source `alicloud_zones`.
 * `vswitch_id` - (Optional, ForceNew) The virtual switch ID to launch DB instances in one VPC.
-* `account_password` -  (Optional) Password of the root account.
+* `account_password` -  (Optional, Sensitive) Password of the root account.
 It is a string of 6 to 32 characters and is composed of letters, numbers, and underlines.
+* `kms_encrypted_password` - (Optional, Available in 1.57.1+) An KMS encrypts password used to a instance.
+If the `account_password` is filled in, this field will be ignored.
+* `kms_encryption_context` - (Optional, MapString, Available in 1.57.1+) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating instance with `kms_encrypted_password`.
+See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
+It is valid when `kms_encrypted_password` is set.
 * `security_ip_list` - (Optional) List of IP addresses allowed to access all databases of an instance.
 The list contains up to 1,000 IP addresses, separated by commas.
 Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
 The range of the prefix length is [1,32]).
 * `backup_period` - (Optional, Available in 1.42.0+) MongoDB Instance backup period.
 It is required when `backup_time` was existed.
 Valid values: [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday].
 Default to [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday]
 * `backup_time` - (Optional, Available in 1.42.0+) MongoDB instance backup time.
 It is required when `backup_period` was existed.
 In the format of HH:mmZ- HH:mmZ.
 Time setting interval is one hour.
 Default to a random time, like "23:00Z-24:00Z".
+* `maintain_start_time` - (Optional, Available in v1.56.0+) The start time of the operation and maintenance time period of the instance, in the format of HH:mmZ (UTC time).
+* `maintain_end_time` - (Optional, Available in v1.56.0+) The end time of the operation and maintenance time period of the instance, in the format of HH:mmZ (UTC time).

+-> **NOTE:** The start time to the end time must be 1 hour.
+For example, the MaintainStartTime is 01:00Z, then the MaintainEndTime must be 02:00Z.

 ## Attributes Reference